BokijonovS/BokijonovS/README.md

 <h1 align="center">Hi there! 👋</h1>

 <p align="center">
-  I'm [Sanatbek], a [18] year old student passionate about Information Technology.
+  I'm Sanatbek, a 18 year old student passionate about Information Technology.
 Welcome to my GitHub profile!
 </p>

 <!-- Your About Me Section -->